No need to travel! We can bring our services directly to you!

 California insurers are also required to offer underinsured motorist (UIM) coverage, which applies if you're injured by a driver who has insurance but whose coverage limits are too low to cover your losses.

 Been in a Car Accident Without Insurance?
-We Can Help

 Navigating accidents with uninsured drivers can be tricky.
 An uninsured motorist accident lawyer at Cohen & Marzban can provide helpful legal guidance and stand up for your rights.
-Get a free consultation today to discuss your accident.

 Cohen & Marzban: Your Legal Advocates in No-Insurance Car Accidents